 My parents are in no small part so much of why I love the (as my mom puts it) “outside world.”
 My sister and I grew up camping, hiking and fishing from as young as we can remember.
 Red River Gorge, Tellico TN, Cumberland, Rock Creek, Pennyrile, Land Between the Lakes, Raven Run… the list goes on and on and on.
 We’ve braved tornadoes, hundreds of bee stings, knocked down by fast rivers, poison spider bites, exploding firepits, assaults by Russian Boars (ok, not assault, just seemed that way) and more both scary and incredible times.
 But the world outside the cluster of the city is where my family yearned to be, and did.

-It is from that foundation, my father Parham H Baker and my mother Kathleen W Baker, that my love and life in the wilds has grown.
+It is from that foundation, my late father Parham H Baker and my mother Kathleen W Baker, that my love and life in the wilds has grown.
 My heartfelt thanks and love to them both.
-They now only get to enjoy those places through the images my sister and I share with them.

 There are many others I owe much to in my photographic journey, but I’ll leave it here for now.